ashutoshvarma/RAI_UMA_Challenge/README.md

 }
 ```

-After liquidation is the complete user can see this in DApp also.
+After liquidation is complete user can see this in DApp also.

 ![image](https://user-images.githubusercontent.com/17181457/111083991-6f7b1e80-8536-11eb-9c86-d0ac454c3f02.png)